Board Member Info

 Rick Rader, M.D.

 Dr. Rader is the Director of the (Orange Grove) Habilitation Center in Chattanooga, TN, and a physician crossed-trained in internal medicine and medical anthropology.
 His special interests are in the aging process as it relates to individuals with intellectual disability; and especially in the training and education of direct support professionals and health care providers in the area of cognitive decline and dementia.
-He is a member of the federal National Council on Disability, Board President of the American Association on Health and Disability, and editor-in-chief of the Exceptional Parent magazine.
+He is a former member of the federal National Council on Disability, the Board President of the American Association on Health and Disability, and editor-in-chief of Helen, The Journal of Human Exceptionality.

 Ms. Service is a nurse practitioner and specializes in gerontological nursing.
 Retired from the Massachusetts Department of Developmental Services, she consults as a dementia care specialist advanced practice provider.
 She has served on various advisory boards and committees, including the founding board of DDNA and presented and authored articles on aging, dementia, end-of-life related to people with intellectual disability.

-Ms. Stepowany is an adjunct lecturer in the graduate program for Health Administration at Utica College and has worked for more than 40 years in health and disability services.
-She has served in an executive leadership role for several highly regarded New York State non-profit organizations including Upstate Cerebral Palsy, the Kelberman Center for Autism, and the Kennedy Willis Center at Pathfinder Village.
-As an organizational consultant, her work focuses on non-profit capacity building as well as on how livable community models can effectively support older adults with intellectual disabilities.
+Ms. Stepowany has worked for more than 40 years in the field of health and disability services.
+She served in executive leadership roles for several highly regarded New York State non-profit organizations including Finger Lakes CP, Inc., Upstate Cerebral Palsy, Inc., the Kelberman Center for autism, and the Kennedy Willis Center at Pathfinder Village.
+A former adjunct lecturer at Utica University, Ms. Stepowany currently works with non-profit organizations on capacity building and leadership development initiatives.
+Ms. Stepowany’s consulting work also is focused on how livable community models can effectively support older adults with intellectual disabilities..